melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 *Recreational indices of abundance*

-A number of indices of abundance were explored for the recreational fleet (Figure \@ref(index9_standcpueall)).
-There were no or limited recreational index data from 2020 due to COVID-19.
-Discard catch is available from onboard observer surveys, but was not included in indices.
+A number of indices of abundance were explored for the recreational fleet (Figure \@ref(fig:cpueall)).
+There were limited recreational index data from 2020 due to COVID-19.
+Discarded catch is available from onboard observer surveys, but was not included in indices.
 The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.
-The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion may not be reported to the species level.
+The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion rockfish may not be accurately reported to the species level.